Three Levers

 Who forces the platform to serve the user’s interests?

 For LLM platforms, the answer is competition.
 Switching from ChatGPT to Claude to Perplexity costs nothing.
-There’s no data lock-in, no social graph, no app ecosystem.
+No data lock-in, no switching penalty.
 If a platform over-serves ads or lets irrelevant ones through, users leave.

 Perplexity already demonstrated this: total ad revenue came in at $20,000 against $34 million in subscriptions.
 They killed the ad program.
 The market revealed that for their users, ad-free was worth paying for, and ads weren’t worth the churn risk.

-Getting τ wrong is fatal: the platform that shows irrelevant ads loses users to one that doesn’t.
-Competition audits the levers better than regulation could.
+Getting τ wrong is fatal: the platform that shows irrelevant ads loses users to one that gets it right.
+Competition audits the levers continuously.